HOW TO - 'Vert door pillar removal

 From the looks of it, the latch is more to ensure that the seatbelt attachment point is sufficiently braced to the rest of the body.
 The coupe and hatch have their upper belt mount on the B-pillar (which the vert doesn't have).

-The "latch" floats freely, and appears to be a "catch" in the event the upper seatbelt stanchion experiences sufficient force to bend the "pillar" - force is then transmitted into the remainder of the unibody (once the "latch" moves sufficiently).
+The "latch" floats freely, and appears to be a "catch" in the event the upper seatbelt stanchion experiences sufficient force to bend the "pillar" - force is then transmission into the remainder of the unibody (once the "latch" moves sufficiently).

 Vert doors start out as coupe doors, and remain coupe doors underneath.